Your Cart

 Closed power chords

 Closed power chords are very much like your open power chords, it’s just that now you’re playing two strings where neither one is open.
 These are going to be the next chords in your vocabulary to learn because they are played with two fingers instead of just one.
 Your index finger and your ring finger.
-Or the pinky if you prefer.
-Everyone plays a bit different.
+Or the pinky, if you prefer.
+Everyone plays a bit differently.

 I recommend you use the first and third fingers as this is more standard and leave your pinky open to add chord embellishments later when you learn to form chords using three and four fingers.
 But for now, we’ll stick with two.